Body Map versus Body Image | What’s the Difference?

 Body De-Armoring | Book

-Just as is the case with an individual who perceives incongruence between their actual body and their personal Body Map, a negative Body Image may result in a person focusing strongly on altering their physical appearance in order to come to a more positive Body Image, which includes actions like dieting, non-surgical “masking” intervention, or undergoing cosmetic surgery.
+Just as with an individual who perceives incongruence between their actual body and their personal Body Map, a negative Body Image may lead a person to focus intensely on altering their physical appearance in order to achieve a more positive Body Image.
+This may involve actions such as dieting, grooming, physical exercise, non‑surgical masking interventions, or undergoing cosmetic surgery.

 An important difference between Body Map incongruence and a negative Body Image is that it’s thought that a negative Body Image can be resolved by cultivating another attitude, one of Body Positivity through which a person learns to celebrate and appreciate their body as for how it is and by understanding that one’s physical appearance doesn’t reflect one’s character or worth as a person.